Skip to main content

 Fabbiano, Giuseppina, Senior Astrophysicist.
 Ph.D.
 (1973) University of Palermo.
 Research specialties: X-ray astronomy; normal galaxies; populations of X-ray sources in galaxies; Active Galactic Nucleus - galaxy interaction; multiwavelength astrophysics archives and data analysis in the Virtual Observatory.
 Contact: GFabbiano@cfa.harvard.edu

-Forman, William R., Astrophysicist.
+Forman, William R., Senior Astrophysicist.
 B.A.
 (1969) Haverford College; M.A.
 (1970), Ph.D.
 (1973) Harvard University.
 Research specialties: X-ray astronomy; high-energy astrophysics; hot gas in galaxies, galaxy groups, and clusters of galaxies; feedback from supermassive black holes in galaxies.
 Contact: WForman@cfa.harvard.edu

 Fruscione, Antonella, Astrophysicist.
 Laurea Doctoral Degree (1986) University of Milan; Degree of Advanced Studies (1987) University of Paris.
 Research specialties: Multiwavelength studies of active galactic nuclei; EUVE and X-ray astronomy; astronomical data analysis.
 Contact: AFruscione@cfa.harvard.edu

 Gaetz, Terrance, Astrophysicist.
 S.B.
 (1977) Massachusetts Institute of Technology; M.S.
 (1980), Ph.D.
 (1985) Cornell University.
-Research specialties: X-ray astronomy; supernova remnants; shock physics (radiative and nonradiative); astrophysical gas dynamics; computational physics and astrophysics.
+Research specialties: X-ray astronomy; supernova remnants; nearby galaxies; X-ray optics; computational physics.
 Contact: TGaetz@cfa.harvard.edu

 Golub, Leon, Senior Astrophysicist.
 B.S.
 (1967) City College of New York; Ph.D.
 (1972) Massachusetts Institute of Technology.
 Research specialties: High-resolution X-ray and extreme ultraviolet instrumentation; solar and stellar coronal plasma dynamics and dynamo theory.
 Contact: LGolub@cfa.harvard.edu